You-Gao/Blog/_books/2024-08-24-pedagogy-of-the-opressed.md

 tags:
 - Book-Review
 title: >-
-  Pedagogy of the Opressed
+  Pedagogy of the Oppressed
 layout:           style
 name: >-
-  Pedagogy of the Opressed
+  Pedagogy of the Oppressed
 ---

-# Pedagogy of the Opressed
+# Pedagogy of the Oppressed

 <figure class="container-lg" style="padding: 0;">
     <blockquote class="blockquote" style="font-size: 18px;">